-The assigned course text is an e-book, which is a compilation of antitrust cases from several editions of the THE ANTITRUST REVOLUTION, John E. Kwoka, Jr. And Lawrence J. White, eds., Oxford
+The assigned course text is an e-book, which is a compilation of antitrust cases from several editions of the THE ANTITRUST REVOLUTION, John E. Kwoka, Jr. And Lawrence J. White, eds., Oxford University Press.

-University Press.
 I encourage you to keep up with the readings, in advance of their coverage in lecture.
-The e-book can be purchased here.
+The e-book can be accessed through Red Shelf on your university account.
 Additional readings may be assigned throughout the semester, which I will make these available through the course website.